How to Buy the Perfect Domain Name for Your Store

 Read also: How to Name Your Store?

-Can I use my own domain name on Ecwid Starter Site?
+Can I use my own domain name on Ecwid Instant Site?

-You can change the name of your URL to match your brand or make your Starter Site available under your domain or subdomain.
-Go to Settings → General → Starter Site.
+You can change the name of your URL to match your brand or make your Instant Site available under your domain or subdomain.
+Go to Settings → General → Instant Site.

-Note: You can assign your own domain to Starter Site on Venture and higher tier plans.
+Note: You can assign your own domain to Instant Site on Venture and higher tier plans.

 Finding the perfect domain name is not easy, but if you are willing to put in the effort, you can get just the right name for your business.
 Focus on picking the right extension and follow the paths outlined above to grab the name of your choice — even if it is already registered.